kamxgal/AsyncECS/README.md

 > ```
 > auto myComponent = database.select<MyComponent>(entityId);
 > ```
+Finding a proper component has logarithmic complexity in the size of entities and constant in the size of components per entity.
-How to update the component, then?
-A regular approach, synchronized by the database itself, forbids to modify a registered component directly in database.
-At first we have to create a copy of it, then modify its content and finally update it:
+How to update components?
+A regular approach forbids to modify a registered component directly in database.
+At first we have to get component from the database, then create a copy of it, then modify its content and finally update it:
 ```
 auto myComponent = database.select<MyComponent>(entityId);
 MyComponent updated = myComponent->clone();